derickbailey/backbone.memento/readme.md

 someCollection.at(0).get("something"); //=> "whatever"
 ```

 ###

 ## Memento Methods

 There are several methods provided by Backbone.Memento, to allow you more control over
 how the memento object works, and when.

 ### memento.store

 This method creates a copy of your structure's current state, as a memento, and stores it in
 a stack (first in, last out).

 ### memento.restore

 This method takes the previously stored state, and restores your structure to this state.
 You
 can call this as many times as you have called `store`.
 Calling this method more times
 than you have called store will result in a no-operation and your structure will not be
 changed.

+Optionally, you can pass the `{ keepState: true }` option to the `restore` call to keep the previous state in the stack.
+You can call `restore({ keepState: true })` as many times as you want and the model will always be restored to the point where your last `store` is called.

 ### memento.restart (formerly reset)